For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

 A former journalist, Butt was a well-known military aide and adviser to US presidents William Howard Taft and Theodore Roosevelt.
 He joined the army who fought during the Spanish-American War.

-After the war ended, he was assigned to the Philippines as a volunteer and later promoted as Assistant Quartermaster with the rank of Captain.
+After the war ended, he was assigned to the Philippines as a volunteer and later promoted to Assistant Quartermaster with the rank of Captain.
 He stayed in Manila until July 1903.

 Jaz Cola is a cola-flavored drink and just one of the many custom beverages made by Coca-Cola for the Philippine market.
 Originally created for consumers living in the Visayan region, Jaz Cola has reportedly “fueled Visayan pride among its teen consumers.”